sitestacker/docs/_articles/develop-on-site-stacker/migrate-to-gitlab-repositories.md

 #### Configure the git user per repository

 <note>
-If you didn't configure your git user globally, you'll need to do this ==for every== Site Stacker repository you cloned (e.g. core, templates, components...).
+If you didn't configure your git user globally, you'll need to do this <b>for every</b> Site Stacker repository you cloned (e.g. core, templates, components...).
 </note>

 ```sh